piccolomo/plotext/readme/bar.md

 ## Stacked Bar Plot

-To plot multiple bars on top of each other and with the same labels, use the function `plt.stacked_bar()` as in this example:
+To plot multiple bars on top of each other, each group with the same label, use the function `plt.stacked_bar()` as in this example:

 ```python
 import plotext as plt